marcus-crane/utf9k/content/reviews/alita-battle-angel.md

   - movies
 ---

-It's a respectable 24.7°C on this slightly humid Summer day and I had the contradictory idea of picking up a nice hot pizza.
+It's a respectable 24.7°C on this slightly humid summer day and I had the contradictory idea of picking up a nice hot pizza.
 Doubly so, because once I've eaten about 2 slices, it will then [linger](https://www.thesaurus.com/browse/linger) in my fridge until the end of time.

 On my way back from [the pizza store](https://hellpizza.com), I was marvelling at a video billboard for the upcoming Marvel film starring the hit character Captain Marvel: the appropriately titled [Captain Marvel](https://www.imdb.com/title/tt4154664/).
 Specifically, it got me thinking about movies.
 Perhaps I could spend money to see a series of moving pictures synced up to audio?